benGigaTech/python-grc-b/README.md

 5. **Email notification issues**:
    - Symptoms: No emails being sent for task notifications
    - Solution: Check mail server configuration in config.py and ensure the scheduler is running

+6. **Multi-Factor Authentication (MFA) issues**:
+   - Symptoms: QR code not displaying, unable to verify codes, or locked out of account
+   - Solutions:
+     - Ensure the pyotp library is installed and available
+     - Check that the Content Security Policy allows displaying the QR code image
+     - For locked accounts, administrators can reset MFA from the user edit page
+     - Verify that your authenticator app's time is synchronized correctly
+     - Use backup codes if you can't access your authenticator app

 ## Environment Variables